tupperkion/Steamworks/README.md

 ### `DriveCommand`

 The `DriveCommand` is a convenient way of moving the drive train in a particular manner.
 Currently there are two forms of the constructor.
-One form accepts two doubles and will driving straight (using the gyro to maintain heading) at a set speed for a set period of time.
+One form accepts two doubles and will drive straight (using the gyro to maintain heading) at a set speed for a set period of time.
 The other form accepts three doubles and will set each side of the drive train to an individually specified speed for a set period of time.
 The timing uses the custom `timeout()` method, meaning it will be paused when the command is frozen.

 Example line of code that drives forward at 50% power for 2 seconds, stops for 5 seconds, and drives back at 50% power for 2 seconds: